SquizAI/VIbeCoding_1101_Book/Chapter_06_Advanced_Prompt_Engineering/Chapter_06_Main.md

 <div align="center">

-# 🤖 Chapter 06: Advanced Prompt Engineering - The Language of AI Collaboration (2025 Edition)
+# 🤖 Chapter 06: Advanced Prompt Engineering - The Language of AI Collaboration

 </div>

 <div align="center">

-## Vibe Coding: Where Human Creativity Meets AI Capabilities
+## Mastering the Art of Communicating with AI Systems

 </div>